amaan4152/3DPoseEvaluator/README.md

  2. Clone this github repository.
 Create an **output** folder inside the repository.
 If you want, you could also create a video directory to store all your necessary video files for analysis.
  3. Make 2 directories:
     - `output`: directory that will contain all results after successful execution
-    - `videos`: directory with all video files used for analysis
+    - `videos`: directory with all video files used for analysis.
+Make sure to store all videos in this directory or else the build will fail

  4. Make sure to be at the top of the repository directory from here on out.
 The tree structure from the top and 2 levels deep should be as follows:
     ```